Step 1: make an INS. Step 2: profit

 Well, how hard can it be?

-I set out to develop an INS of my own to try and match their specs.
+So I set out to develop an INS of my own.
 I was trying to keep the cost of the system low and hence did not use multiple IMUs and RTK/multi-band/multi-constellation GPS.
 I have made an INS before as a sub-component for my mini-self driving car project.
 However, the INS in that project made certain assumptions, such as that of planar motion, which reduced its’ applicability to other vehicles.
 This version makes fewer assumptions and is therefore applicable to a much wider range of vehicle types, such as UAVs.
-This also meant higher computational cost and thus requiring a bit more expensive microcontroller.
+This also meant higher computational cost and thus a costlier microcontroller.
 I started testing with a hand-made set-up since making the PCB outright could incur an unnecessary cost if I messed up the connections.

 I then designed the PCB and the enclosure around it.
 The enclosure provides environmental protection, prevents airflow around the system from disturbing the barometer reading, and protects the barometer from direct sunlight exposure (which can result in the air temperature spiking inside the pressure sensor's chamber).
 The GPS is put on top of a small ground plane, although I feel that the size of this ground plane may be insufficient and will likely need to be increased in the future.